 – We provide copies of all documents used to assemble the relationships presented, which are accompanied by citations for easy reference.

 Payment is required in advance for a minimum of five hours used as a research retainer to initiate the research process and the corresponding Affidavit of Diligent Search for Kinship.
 If additional research time is required to bring the research and affidavit to completion, the client will receive a summary update of the results achieved so far and an estimate of the amount of any additional research time required.
 This will include cost proposals to present to courts for release of funds to facilitate advance payments.
-This can generally be delivered within several days.
+This can generally be delivered within 2-3 weeks.
 If there are time constraints we need to work within, please let us know and we will make every effort to meet those deadlines.
 Client approval and payment is required to proceed.

 In addition to the hourly rates for research services, Legacy Tree may need to bill for outside services such as death certificates, marriage records, obituary notices/local newspaper searches, background checks (on relatives discovered, for potential relationships to other individuals), database fees, and other incidentals that may occur.
 Client approval will be obtained prior to incurring any additional costs.